ismailhx/ismailhx/README.md

 * *Greater Learning Academy : Python Data Structures*
 * *Greater Learning Academy : Google Colabratory*

+**AWARDS**
+Undergraduate of the year - AI and Robotics at Ocado

+Academic excellence scholarship at the University of Kent

 **JAVA**
 * *Basic Java Introduction*
 * *Java GUI’s*